skip to Main Content

 • Getting Married: Both you and your new spouse should execute codicils after the wedding.
 Virginia state law will award your entire estate to your spouse when you die, if you have no children; however, if you want to alter that plan, you need to establish such in your codicil.
 Plus, if your original will bequests an item to some other person and you want your spouse to have it upon your death, you’ll need to make the change.

 • Getting Divorced: If you divorce after designating your spouse as beneficiary under your will, your ex-spouse is treated as having died before you under Virginia law.
-Therefore, nothing will pass to him or her.
+Therefore, nothing will pass on to him or her.
 However, if you’ve named any members of your former spouse’s family as a beneficiary, that arrangement remains intact.
 Executing a codicil should be a top priority in such a case if you don’t want those individuals to receive part of your estate.

 • Children: If you bear additional children after executing your will and designating certain beneficiaries, Virginia law has special provisions that apply.
 Any child born after you create a will is entitled to claim the share he or she would if you died without a will.
 Therefore, you might consider executing a codicil to change this arrangement if it doesn’t represent your wishes.

-Legal Requirements for Executing a Will Codicil
+Legal Requirements for Executing a Codicil

 A codicil is generally used to revoke or add certain provisions to your will, so it must be executed in the same way as a will in order to be valid under Virginia law.
 Therefore, the codicil must be in writing and signed by you as testator; plus, two competent, disinterested individuals must need to witness the signing of the codicil.